gajus/pianola/README.md

 ```

-In this example, Pianola expression evaluator (`x`) is invoked with two expressions (`foo bar baz` and `corge grault garply`).
-The first subroutine is executed with the subject value "qux".
-The second subroutine is executed with a value that is the result of the parent subroutine.
+In this example,

+* Pianola expression evaluator (`x`) is invoked with two expressions (`foo bar baz` and `corge grault garply`).
+* The first subroutine is executed with the subject value "qux".
+* The second subroutine is executed with a value that is the result of the parent subroutine.

 The result of the query is the result of the last subroutine.

 Read [define subroutines](#define-subroutines) documentation for broader explanation of the role of the parameter values and the subject value.

-### The pipe operator (`|`)
+### The pipeline operator (`|`)

-Multiple subroutines can be combined using the pipe operator.
+Multiple subroutines can be combined using the pipeline operator (`|`).

+The pipeline operator tells expression evaluator to pass the result of the previous subroutine to the next subroutine.
+If the subroutine on the left-hand side returns an array, then the receiving subroutine is called for every value in the array.

 The following examples are equivalent: